-“As the deer pants for the water brooks, so pants my soul for You, O God.
-My soul thirsts for God, for the living God.” — Psalm 42:1 NKJV
+“As the deer pants for the water brooks, so pants my soul for You, O God.” — Psalm 42:1 NKJV

-I picture the deer as it runs through the forest seeking water to quench its thirst.
-It eagerly laps up water when it comes upon the flowing brook.
+Picture the deer as it runs through the forest seeking water to quench its thirst.
+It eagerly laps up the water when it come to the flowing brook.

-I can relate to the scripture which pictures a deer panting for a stream of water.
-I have often felt thirsty for God when I could not seem to get to Him in a time of great need.
-(He is always there; sometimes we just do not perceive his presence).
-The longer I am in this situation the thirstier I become for Him.
-When I finally do break through I drink deeply as I enjoy His fellowship and I am refreshed.
+I have often felt thirsty for God when I could not seem to get to Him in a time of trouble.
+The longer I am in the situation the thirstier I become for Him.
+Then when I finally break through to His presence (He is always there we just do not perceive Him) I drink deeply as I enjoy His fellowship and I am refreshed.

-The Psalmist compares the deer to his own inner search for God.
-Scripture promises that when we thirst not only can we drink but we will have water to pour out to others.
+The psalmists compares the deer to His own inner search for God.
+Scripture promises when we drink we will have water to pour out to others.

 © Peggy Park